New Hawaii Sea Restaurant Hepatitis A Outbreak

-According to health officials, customers who ate food from New Hawaii Sea Restaurant in the Bronx (located at 1475 Williamsbridge Road) between September 7 and September 19, 2013 were at risk for developing hepatitis A.
+According to health officials, customers who ate food from New Hawaii Sea Restaurant in the Bronx (located at 1475 Williamsbridge Road) between September 7 and September 19 should receive hepatitis A vaccine as soon as possible to prevent hepatitis A infection.